-They performed in Ojai, Santa Barbara and Los Angeles, at nightclubs, comedy shows and private concerts for most of 2018.
-They recorded their stripped down versions of songs like “Someone To Watch Over Me” and “You Don’t Know What Love Is” on SoundCloud and thought that’s what this project would be.
+They performed in Ojai, Santa Barbara and Los Angeles, at nightclubs, comedy shows and private concerts.
+They recorded their stripped down versions of songs like “Someone to Watch Over Me” and “You Don’t Know What Love Is” on SoundCloud and thought that’s what this project would be.

-In the summer of 2018 a colleague of Isaac’s asked them to write a song in the style of “All Of Me” and thus began a songwriting collaboration that has proved to be a potent mix of classic songwriting utilizing improvisation techniques to transcend, albeit by accident, traditional song structures.
+A colleague of Isaac’s asked them to write a song in the style of “All of Me” and thus began a songwriting collaboration that has proved to be a potent mix of classic songwriting utilizing improvisation techniques to transcend, albeit by accident, traditional song structures.

 “Downloading” is the name of the practice where Jorgensen is at a keyboard, Koren on a mic and they record themselves improvising songs together.
 Lyrics blur into phonetics and Jorgensen’s chord choices become less and less predictable, but no less interesting and adventurous.
 Five ideas would be captured, named, uploaded to a private playlist on SoundCloud and then, with any luck, completely forgotten about.